Wglm2014/word-node-app/README.md

 # word-node-app
 Is a command line game that uses the package inquirer, using javascript constructors and inquirer npm package inquierer, to allow the user to enter the letters is guessing.
-The npm package word generates random words.
+The npm package random-words generates random words.

  **Letter.js**: Contains a constructor, Letter.
 This constructor should be able to either display an underlying character or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
 That means the constructor should define: